 5. Moodle enrolment keys

-On or after 19 September, you will be emailed the details to access your specific course page in Moodle.
+In September 2020, you will be emailed the details to access your specific course page in Moodle.
 Please contact TEL if you have any queries: TELsupport@tavi-port.org

 6. Attend Welcome Week